-The York Region District School Board is excited to provide information regarding our Tutoring Support Program Funding.
-As a part of the Province’s efforts to support learning in response to the COVID-19 pandemic, new funding has been allocated for the 2021-22 school year for Tutoring Support Programs.
+As a part of the Province’s efforts to support learning in response to the COVID-19 pandemic, additional funding has been allocated for the first semester/first term of the 2022-23 school year (ending on December 15, 2022) for Tutoring Support Programs.
 Project funding will provide small group tutoring supports for students.
 The purpose of this funding is to offer programs that will support learning recovery and renewal in response to the COVID-19 pandemic.

 YRDSB has included an opportunity to partner with community organizations who can provide tutoring supports to specific students.
 These tutoring programs will prioritize math, literacy and other foundational learning skills and are intended to promote learning recovery and to help address achievement and skills development gaps.
 In addition, these programs will support learning in a trusted environment grounded in the language, culture and community norms for students.